Council elections are held across Victoria every 4 years on the fourth Saturday in October.

-If you aged over 18, on the electoral roll, and looking for an opportunity to contribute to the future direction and development of your community, you should consider standing for Council.
+If you aged over 18, on the electoral roll, and looking for an opportunity to contribute to the future direction and development of your community, you should consider standing for Council in the future.

 Being a councillor provides an exciting challenge and an opportunity to improve the quality of life and wellbeing of the local community.

 A councillor’s role is exciting but also demanding, and prospective candidates need to find out what is involved before nominating for election.

 Find out more about what is means to be a councillor:

 The following resources are provided to assist candidates in running for Council.

 The City of Whittlesea Community Profile provides demographic analysis for the City and its suburbs based on results from the 2011, 2006, 2001, 1996 and 1991 Censuses of Population and Housing.

 The profile is updated with population estimates when the Australian Bureau of Statistics (ABS) releases new figures

 The City of Whittlesea population and household forecasts present what is driving population change in the community and how the population, age structure and household types will change each year between 2011 and 2036.

 Find out about key socio-demographic trends for communities using the City of Whittlesea Community Atlas.